rstudio/visual-markdown-editing/docs/markdown.md

 <img src="images/visual-editing-xref.png" width="700"/>

-The leading `\` will be automatically written into the markdown source by the visual editor.
+As shown above, when entering a cross-reference you can search across all cross-references in your project to easily find the right reference ID.

 See the bookdown documentation for more information on [cross-references](https://bookdown.org/yihui/bookdown/cross-references.html).

-###

 ### Part Headers